ph-kev/ChaoticMessages.jl/docs/src/convergence.md

 transmitter_plot = plot(sol_transmitter, idxs = (0, 1), legend = false, xaxis=L"t", yaxis="Transmitter",linecolor="black", left_margin=10mm, bottom_margin=10mm)
 ```

 Next, we find the solution to the receiver's dynamical system with the same parameters ``\sigma = 16``, ``r=45.6``, and ``b=4`` as before, but with different initial condition ``[10.2,7.3,6.0]``.
-Also, notice that in the definition of the receiver's system, we are using ``x_T`` which is the $x$-coordinate of the transmitter's dynamical system.
-Hence, the receiver's dynamical system have some information about the transmitter's dynamical system.
+Also, notice that in the definition of the receiver's system, we are using ``x_T`` which is the $x$-component of the transmitter's dynamical system.
+Hence, the receiver's dynamical system have information of the $x$-component of the solution to the transmitter's dynamical system.

 ```@example convergence
-# Get only the x-coordinates of the solution
+# Get only the x-component of the solution
 x_at_time_t_transmitter(t) = sol_transmitter(t,idxs=1)

 u0 = [10.2,7.3,6.0] # Different intial conditions

 receiver! = lorenz_receiver!(x_at_time_t_transmitter)

-# Set up the ODE problem (for parameterized_lorenz_receiver!) and solve it
+# Set up the ODE problem (for lorenz_receiver!) and solve it
-prob_R = ODEProblem(receiver!,u0,tspan,p) # reusing the same parameters
+prob_R = ODEProblem(receiver!, u0, tspan, p) # reusing the same parameters
 sol_receiver = solve(prob_R, AutoTsit5(Rodas4P()), abstol = 1e-11, reltol = 1e-11)

 # Plot only the x-component of the solution for receiver's dynamical system
 receiver_plot = plot(sol_receiver, idxs = (0, 1), legend = false, xaxis=L"t", yaxis="Receiver", linecolor="black", left_margin=10mm, bottom_margin=10mm)
 ```

 Lastly, we plot the absolute error between the $x$-component of the receiver's dynamical system and the transmitter's dynamical system.
-We see that the error converge to zero which means the pair of dynamical system synchronize despite starting at different initial conditions.
+We see that the error converge to zero which means the pair of dynamical system synchronize for the $x$-component despite starting at different initial conditions.
 Also, it has been shown that the error converge to zero in $O(t^2)$ time.
 The idea behind sending secret messages using chaotic dynamical systems is to encode a message in $x_T$ and having the receiver's dynamical system reproduce the message by its synchronization!

 ```@example convergence
-# Get only the x-coordinates of the solution
+# Get only the x-component of the solution
 x_at_time_t_receiver(t) = sol_receiver(t,idxs=1)

-# Plot the errors and the x-coordinates of the solutions
+# Plot the errors and the x-component of the solutions
 abs_error = error_set_up(x_at_time_t_transmitter, x_at_time_t_receiver)

 error_plot = plot(abs_error, tspan..., legend = false, xaxis=L"t", yaxis=L"E(t)",linecolor="red")